cloud-copilot/iam-expand/README.md

 ```

 ### `sort`
 By default, the output will be sorted based on the order of the input.
-If you want the output to be sorted alphabetically you can set this option to `true`.
+If you want the consolidated output to be sorted alphabetically you can set this option to `true`.

 ```typescript
 import { expandIamActions } from '@cloud-copilot/iam-expand';